-I was recently invited by the Nashville Home Show to share some green living ideas at their Music City Center show.
+A while back I was invited by the Nashville Home Show to share some green living ideas at their Music City Center show.
 What is green living?
 Well, it is living in a more sustainable environmentally friendly way.
-Being passionate about making green choices so I am happy to take the opportunity to share ideas for lessening our environmental impact.
+Being passionate about making green choices, I am happy to take the opportunity to share ideas for lessening our environmental impact.
 I like to hope that I was able to inspire a few of the thousands of attendees from the metro area to go a little greener.
-I am a big believer in lots of small actions adding up to produce big results so I hope you will join us in a more eco friendly lifestyle as well!
+Lots of small actions add up to produce big results so I hope you will join us in a more eco friendly lifestyle as well!

 On a personal level, I just love nature and I want to do all I can do respect it and preserve it.
 That is why I pursue a sustainable lifestyle and try to lower my carbon footprint.
 Our choices and actions have a direct impact on our environment and I want to help keep it beautiful and healthy to live in.
 Green living is nice on a personal level because it means a healthier home that is conserving resources and it is nice on a global level because it means a healthier planet with less waste, deforestation, pollution, and greenhouse gas emissions.

 Now that we can see how important green living is, I decided to divide my green living ideas into three areas that will help you go greener in your homes.
 I want to focus on easy green living tips today that you can implement without huge lifestyle changes or huge investments because I don’t want anything to stand in your way.
 I want you to take these green living ideas as inspiration and run with them.

 There are so many ways to go green and I often say that it is really just a mindset to reduce, reuse, and recycle whenever possible.
-I will break down today’s green living ideas for the home into three categories: green living habits, green living shopping, and DIY green living.
+I will break down today’s sustainable living ideas for the home into three categories: green living habits, green living shopping, and DIY green living.